 In the 1800s, scientists found blood test, using toxicology, crystal test for hemoglobin, use of photography, developing microscope and etc. in a forensic context.

 In 1892, Sir Francis Galton invented the first system for categorizing fingerprints.
 After, Sir Edward Henry developed a fingerprint system in 1896 which today is a standard for fingerprinting systems.

 Henry Goddard was the first person who used bullet and compared it to the murder weapon in 1835.
 And thereafter, many attempts were made to complete the bullet and gunshot examination.

-Early, at that time, there was no school, institute, university, collage or academy for forensic science training.
-All the people who were eager to learn this field were self-taught.
+Early, at that time, there was no school, institute, university, college or academy for forensic science training.
+All the people who were eager to learn this field was self-taught.
 In 1902, Professor R. A. Reiss took the first steps towards academic training of forensic science.
 In 1950, the first university of criminology and AAFS was established.
-Bernard Spilsbury was a pathologist who worked on the field of crime reconstruction and due to his attempts he is known as a father of forensic science.
+Bernard Spilsbury was a pathologist who worked on the field of crime reconstruction and due to his attempts, he is known as a father of forensic science.

 Categories of Forensic Science

 The AAFS (American Academy of Forensic Sciences) introduced the types of forensic science into the following category: